-Anorexia nervosa is distinguished as the extreme of food restricting behaviours and is manifested as a refusal to maintain normal body weight for age and height.
+Anorexia nervosa is distinguished as the extreme of food restricting behaviours and manifests as a refusal to maintain normal body weight for age and height.
 Bulimia anorexia refers to a cycle of food restriction or fasting, followed by binging and purging.
-Both of these disorders are characterized by bodyweight preoccupation, excessive self-evaluation of weight and shape, and an illusion of control gained by manipulating weight and dietary intake.
+These disorders are characterized by bodyweight preoccupation, excessive self-evaluation of weight and shape, and an illusion of control gained by manipulating weight and dietary intake.
 These commonalities show us why 50% of patients with anorexia nervosa develop bulimic symptoms and some patients who start as bulimic develop anorexic symptoms as well" (Bonci et al. 2008).

 Recognizing and Preventing Eating Disorders

 There are two ways to identify if a woman has an eating disorder.
 "The first one would be psychological and behavioural characteristics.
 Some examples would be dieting, self-critical- specifically concerning body weight, size and shape in addition to performance."
 (Bonci et al. 2008 Table 4.)
 "The other way to detect an eating disorder is physical signs and symptoms, some of those examples would be: dehydration, hypotension, stress fractures, dental decay, hair loss, dry skin, brittle hair and nails, fatigue and abdominal pain."
 (Bonci et al. 2008 Table 4.)
 "According to NCAA Bylaw 17.1.5 ("Mandatory Medical Examination"), before participating in any practice, competition or out-of-season conditioning activities, student-athletes who are beginning their initial season of eligibility shall be required to undergo a medical examination or evaluation administered or supervised by a physician."(Torres-McGehee et al. 2009 p.
 7)